aroesec/flower-classifier/README.md

-# flower classifier for ML learning
+# is your dog Mia?

-# If on mac specifically mac m1, use the below link to set up a conda envg
+# if on mac specifically mac m1, use the below link to set up a conda envg

 https://developer.apple.com/metal/tensorflow-plugin/